Clonidine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Gain life skills that will empower clients to stay sober

-Depending on the rehab center, a treatment program will utilize various treatment methods to achieve the above objectives, such as behavioral therapy, educational lectures, and/or specialized therapies like music therapy, art therapy, or pet therapy.
+Depending on the facility, a clonidine rehab program will use various treatment methods to achieve the above objectives, such as behavioral therapy, educational lectures, and/or specialized therapies like music therapy, art therapy, or pet therapy.

-Here is a side-by-side comparison of residential treatment programs and outpatient treatment programs.
+Here is a side-by-side comparison of residential treatment programs and outpatient treatment programs for clonidine rehab.

 In residential rehab, clients: